bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcMeasureResource/Types/IfcSimpleValue/Documentation.md

 *  _IfcDate_: Defined type of simple type STRING to represent a date.
 *  _IfcTime_: Defined type of simple type STRING to represent a time.
 *  _IfcDuration_: Defined type of simple type STRING to represent a duration.
 *  _IfcTimeStamp_: Defined type of simple type INTEGER to represent a point in time by seconds elapsed since 1970.
+*  _IfcURIReference_: Defined type of simple type STRING to represent a unique sequence of characters that identifies a logical or physical resource used by web technologies.

 > _HISTORY&nbsp; New type in IFC2x._